Roland Walker: Military career

 Walker was commissioned into the Irish Guards as a second lieutenant (on probation) on 9 September 1990 as part of his undergraduate cadetship.
 In September 1993, his commission was confirmed and he was promoted to lieutenant back-dated to 11 August 1992.
 He began active service in the Irish Guards in 1993, and saw operational tours in Northern Ireland and Iraq.
 He was promoted to captain on 11 August 1995.
 In 1997, he joined 22 Special Air Service Regiment.
 He was promoted to major on 30 September 2000.
 He attended the Advanced Command and Staff Course from 2001 to 2003.
 Between 2003 and 2007, he undertook multiple operational tours in Iraq.
 He was promoted to lieutenant colonel on 30 June 2008.

 Following his time with Special Forces, Walker transferred from the Irish Guards to the Grenadier Guards on 11 November 2008.
 He served as commanding officer of the 1st Battalion, Grenadier Guards from 2008 to 2010.
 With the Grenadiers, he served a tour in Afghanistan, during which the Ridgeback PPV in which he was travelling was blown up by an improvised explosive device (IED): all six soldiers inside escaped uninjured, but the vehicle was thrown into the air, had its wheels blown off and its armour shredded.
-Walker was awarded the Distinguished Service Order (DSO) in September 2010 in recognition of gallant and distinguished services in Afghanistan during the period 1 October 2009 to 31 March 2010.
+Walker was appointed a Companion of the Distinguished Service Order (DSO) in September 2010 in recognition of gallant and distinguished services in Afghanistan during the period 1 October 2009 to 31 March 2010.
 He was promoted to colonel on 30 June 2012.

 Walker commanded the 12th Armoured Infantry Brigade from 2013 to 2015, and was promoted to brigadier on 30 June 2014.
 He has since held staff appointments at Army Headquarters and the Ministry of Defence.
 He was promoted to major general on 8 March 2018, and appointed Director Special Forces.
 He was promoted to lieutenant general and became Deputy Chief of Defence Staff (Military Strategy and Operations) on 16 April 2021.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 2023 New Year Honours, thereby granted the title sir.